When does the program start?

 Does the program accept online or community college courses?

-Yes, we accept both online coursework and community college courses.
+Yes, we accept both online coursework (including online labs) and community college courses.
 We also accept Advanced Placement Credit (APCR) from high school courses that appear on a college transcript.

 Can I work during the program?

-Acceptance into the Physician Assistant Studies Program at the University of Pittsburgh requires a full-time commitment.
+Acceptance into Physician Assistant Studies at the University of Pittsburgh requires a full-time commitment.
 It is an intense and rigorous program that can be demanding.
 The program strongly discourages students from work during the academic year.

 Is genetics acceptable for the biology requirement?